 It may help to interview different stakeholders just to make sure that you get the full picture on the topic.

 In your assessment, you can also refer to the cybersecurity people maturity model.
-Based on the image below you can identify which stage your organisation is in right now and set your goal of where you’d like to be in a year, for example.
+Based on the image below you can identify which stage your organization is in right now and set your goal of where you’d like to be in a year, for example.

 Have a mission statement

 Having a mission statement for your cybersecurity awareness can support your cause.
-A clear statement will help your employees to remember why you are doing what you do and how they can have an impact on your organisation’s information security.
+A clear statement will help your employees to remember why you are doing what you do and how they can have an impact on your organization’s information security.

-The mission statement should answer why you have a cybersecurity awareness program, what its overall goal is, how your organisation and employees will benefit from it.
+The mission statement should answer why you have a cybersecurity awareness program, what its overall goal is, how your organization and employees will benefit from it.
 You could also shortly include the necessary actions you will take as part of the program.

 Plan all your activities

 Now that you’ve set the foundation for your plan, you should outline all the activities that you intend to do as part of creating security awareness.

 This phase will require a lot of research and planning.
 You will need to tailor the program entirely to meet your organization’s needs and culture the best.
 Most likely, you will need to find new tools and vendors to support your journey.